-I think most people are finding job hunting extremely frustrating right now.
+I think most people are finding job hunting extremely frustrating right now, especially for those who are not native English speakers, they have to take an IELTS tuition preparation course to pass the IELTS exam.
 Career development is feeling more like arrested development for most.

 Here is an email I received from Jill this week.